Lillies-are-Lili/DND/README.md

         } catch (IOException e) {
             throw new RuntimeException(e);
         }
       }

-/**
-*This method first checks if a dice was selected, and then if a proficiency toggle was checked.
+* This method first checks if a dice was selected, and then if a proficiency toggle was checked.
 If both were, if the advantage spinner was set to advantage, if roll1 was bigger than roll2, display roll1.
 If disadvantage was chosen, then if roll1 is bigger then roll2, display roll2.
-*/

           @Override
             public void onClick(View v) {